 Finally, it's easy to let this time commitment slide to the back burner as life gets hectic.
 That's what makes being a professional artist so difficult -- you don't have a boss looking over your shoulder, checking up on your productivity.
 Try to hold yourself accountable for this time and soon you'll find it easier to dedicate even more of your day to your art practice.

 2. Big or small, find a space - and get organized

 If you want to make the most of your dedicated art-time, it's important to avoid spending a chunk of it setting out and cleaning up your supplies.
 Many times, this remedy can be as simple as obtaining a desk that's strictly a surface for working on your drawings, and organizing your supplies in an accessible way.
 Try decorating your space with aesthetics that inspire you, and refrain from letting your art-area get cluttered with non-creative work.
 A desk covered with laundry and bills can inhibit your creative flow and just leave you feeling stressed about housework instead of motivated to create something beautiful.

 If you're fortunate enough, it might be feasible to eventually rent a space outside of your home.
-A good place to start could be Houston Makerspace.
-They offer desk rental in addition to their incredibly comprehensive equipment facilities for printmakers, wood and metal workers, and ceramicists.
+A good place to start could be TXRX Labs.
+They offer electronics and prototyping lab space, workshops, and collective wisdom, in addition to their incredibly comprehensive equipment facilities for wood and metal workers, machinists, ceramicists and more.
 Obtaining a monthly membership is a great way for beginning (and experienced) artists to gain access to spaces and resources for a fraction of the cost it would be to purchase them yourself.

 Eventually, you could outgrow your home studio and find a space away from home in studio communities such as the growing Sawyer Yards.
 But for now, just being mindful about committing a space to your creative practice puts you on the right track to take your work more seriously.